clustervision/trinityX/doc/hintsntips_luna.rst

 In the manual approach, first clone the image with ``luna osimage clone`` and modify as a regular set of files or in chrooted environment.

 Regarding the manual modification of an image's content: Luna has a tool called ``lchroot``.
 It is a wrapper around the good old ``chroot`` tool, but with some additions and integration with Luna.
 In particular, it mounts /dev, /proc, /sys filesystems on start and unmounts on exit.
-Please don't try to pack the image if you have an ``lchroot`` session running.
-Packing the image at this point will pack the content of the mentioned service filesystems and this is probably not what you want.
+Don't try to pack the image if an ``lchroot`` session is running.
+Packing the image at this point will pack the content of the mentioned service filesystems and this is probably not desired.

 The tool can also mock the kernel version allowing to install software which requires particular release::